 Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares of common stock.
-If the underwriters exercise their option to purchase additional shares of common stock in full from us, our existing stockholders will own % and our new investors would own % of the total number of shares of our common stock outstanding upon the completion of this offering.
+If the underwriters exercise their option to purchase additional shares of common stock in full from us, our existing stockholders will own 87.3% and our new investors would own 12.7% of the total number of shares of our common stock outstanding upon the completion of this offering.

-The number of shares of our common stock that will be outstanding after this offering is based on shares of our common stock outstanding as of December 31, 2023, and excludes:
+The number of shares of our common stock that will be outstanding after this offering is based on 135,714,105 shares of our common stock outstanding as of December 31, 2023 on a pro forma basis, and excludes:

-- shares of our common stock issuable upon the exercise of options to purchase shares of our common stock that were outstanding as of December 31, 2023, with a weighted-average exercise price of \$ per share; - shares of our common stock that are issuable in connection with the settlement of RSUs upon satisfaction of both a time condition and a liquidity event condition, for which the time condition has not yet been satisfied as of December 31, 2023, that were granted prior to December 31, 2023; - shares of our common stock issuable upon the exercise of warrants to purchase shares of our common stock outstanding as of December 31, 2023, with a weighted-average exercise price of \$ per share; - shares of our common stock reserved for future issuance pursuant to our 2018 Plan, which shares will be added to the shares of our common stock reserved for future issuance under our 2024 Plan; - shares of our common stock reserved for future issuance under our 2024 Plan; and - shares of our common stock reserved for future issuance under our ESPP.
+- 10,058,536 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock that were outstanding as of December 31, 2023, with a weighted-average exercise price of \$0.84 per share; - 5,123,890 shares out of a total of 5,639,409 shares of our common stock that are issuable in connection with the settlement of RSUs upon satisfaction of both a time condition and a liquidity event condition, for which the time condition has not yet been satisfied as of December 31, 2023 (with the difference of 515,519 shares representing the shares of our common stock issuable upon the net settlement of RSUs for which the time condition will be satisfied between December 31, 2023 and the date of this prospectus, and for which the liquidity event condition will be satisfied in connection with this offering), that were granted prior to December 31, 2023; - 7,534,358 shares of our common stock that are issuable in connection with the settlement of RSUs upon satisfaction of both a time condition and a liquidity event condition that were granted after December 31, 2023, for which the time condition will not be satisfied as of the date of this prospectus; - 2,442,360 shares of our common stock issuable upon the exercise of warrants to purchase shares of our common stock outstanding as of December 31, 2023, with a weighted-average exercise price of \$19.30 per share; - 1,978,707 shares of our common stock reserved for future issuance pursuant to our 2018 Plan, which shares will be added to the shares of our common stock reserved for future issuance under our 2024 Plan; - 12,362,662 shares of our common stock reserved for future issuance under our 2024 Plan; and - 3,090,666 shares of our common stock reserved for future issuance under our ESPP.